-- Network Objects (static network objects, dynamic network objects, network tags, VLANs)
+- Network Objects (static network objects, dynamic network objects, VLANs)

 - Event Tracking Tables

-Note: Double-clicking on a rule leads you to the detailed rule settings - either independent rule settings for global rules or rule settings within an Advanced Correlation scenario.
+Note: Double-clicking on a rule in the overview table under Policy > Rules takes you to the detailed rule settings - either independent rule settings for global rules or rule settings within an Advanced Correlation scenario.